-If you purchased Acronis True Image Home 2011 on the Web or as a download from a retailer, you can create bootable media using the Bootable Media Builder.
+You can create bootable media using the Bootable Media Builder.
 For this, you will need a blank CD-R/RW, a blank DVD+R/RW or any other media from which your computer can boot, such as a USB flash drive.

-Acronis True Image Home 2011 also provides the ability to create an ISO image of a bootable disc on the hard disk.
+Acronis True Image Home 2011 Netbook Edition also provides the ability to create an ISO image of a bootable disc on the hard disk.